 Reasons to Apply for a Planning Permit

-Before starting a new project or making changes to your property, you may need a planning permit to ensure it aligns with local zoning and land use regulations.
+Before starting a new project or making changes to your property, it is important to check whether you will need a planning permit.

 What is the difference between planning and building?